 The centerpiece of the memorial is a reflecting pool.
 It’s surrounded by the Survivor Tree, the Survivor Wall, and the Rescuers’ Orchard.

-The most powerful feature might be the Field of Empty Chairs, which contains 168 bronze chairs, each representing someone killed in the attack.
-Each chair has an actual victim’s name etched on it, and the 19 smaller chairs among the group represent the children who died.
+The most powerful feature might be the Field of Empty Chairs.
+Each chair represents someone killed in the attack, and each has an actual victim’s name etched on it.
+The 19 smaller chairs among the group represent the children who died.

 The weeping statue across the street sums up the feeling of the city on that tragic day.